open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 ### Instantiate `Tracer`

-In order to instrument, a `Tracer` must be acquired, which is responsible for creating spans and interacting with the [`Context`](#context-propagation).
-A `Tracer` is acquired by using the [OpenTelemetry Tracing API](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md) specifying the name and version of the [library instrumenting](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/glossary.md#instrumentation-library) the [instrumented library](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/glossary.md#instrumented-library)
+In order to instrument, you must acquire a `Tracer`.
+A `Tracer` is responsible for creating spans and interacting with the [`Context`](#context-propagation).
+To acquire a `Tracer` use the [OpenTelemetry Tracing API](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md) and specify the name and version of the [library instrumenting](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/glossary.md#instrumentation-library) the [instrumented library](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/glossary.md#instrumented-library)